gridbugs/hackmd-posts/ocaml-lsp-learning.md

 you'll be passing that flag to `opam` rather than to `ocamllsp`.

 Now I needed a way to generate a `.merlin` file for my project.
-Since this already works for the generated Dune project as long as its `_build` directory is present, that's the first place I checked.
+Since this already worked for the generated Dune project as long as its `_build` directory is present, that's the first place I checked.

 A cursory glance revealed a file